 Association Responsibilities

-The Montclair Homeowners Association is responsible for mowing lawns, watering, fertilizing, praying trees & lawns for weeks & insects, and maintaining irrigation systems for the common areas.
+The Montclair Homeowners Association is responsible for mowing lawns, watering, fertilizing, spraying trees & lawns for weeds & insects, and maintaining irrigation systems for the common areas.

 Lawns must be clear for mowing

 Hot tubs, picnic tables, dog houses, trampolines, lawn ornaments, etc. are not allowed on the grass.
 Mowing & trimming are scheduled to be done on Fridays.
 The sprinkler schedule allows for the grass to dry before mowing.
 Please do not attempt to alter the setting on the automatic sprinkler units.
 These are professionally maintained at a cost to the association.
 Any concerns about your system should be addressed to Ray Musser, our landscape committee chairperson at 970-216-4610.